 Energy efficiency and energy conservation are top priorities for facility management and other management executives.
-With buildings accounting for close to 40 percent of all primary energy across the world and a strong predicted growth of electricity consumption, smart buildings and building management are poised to be further driven by the increasing focus on energy efficiency, as enabled by ever more data, analytics, intelligence and predictive capacities which in turn are fed by the growing leverage of sensors, IoT and smart technologies in buildings.
+With buildings accounting for close to 40 percent of all primary energy across the world and a strong predicted growth of electricity consumption, smart buildings and building management are poised to be further driven by the increasing focus on energy efficiency, as enabled by ever more data, analytics, intelligence and predictive capacities which in turn are fed by the growing leverage of sensors, the Internet of Things (IoT) and smart technologies in buildings.

 Table of Contents

 - Energy efficiency in buildings and energy performance: a global priority with multiple drivers